Last Updated on September 18, 2023 by Rolf Hartmann

 The lab-grown red diamond colors are more intense and saturated than a natural red diamond color.
 They cannot precisely replicate the red hues of a mined red diamond.
 But on the flip side, lab-grown red diamonds are around 60-80% less expensive than mined red diamonds.

-The red lab-grown diamonds creation process
+The red lab-grown diamond creation process

 The primary source of mined red diamonds comes from the Argyle mines in Australia.
 But as of 2020, the Argyle mines have closed down production, making mined red diamonds rarer.
 Though Australia was the main source, red diamonds are still found in India, Russia, and Brazil.